 Visiting the Sahara for the first time is one of my favourite, and most vivid childhood memories.
-We rolled down dunes, and my dad and I woke for a camel trek to see the sun rise one cold morning.
+We rolled down dunes, and my dad and I got up for a camel trek to see the sun rise one cold morning.
 I went again last year, and this place is still as breathtaking, and one of my favourite places I’ve been.

 In Marrakech the food and belly dancing stood out the most as a child – now it’s the jewellery shopping in the souks!
 It’s busy and noisy, but an exciting city that’s easy to get lost in and discover new corners each time.
 I don’t remember much of Essouira or Rabat except the wonder of seeing camels on the beach, and exploring old buildings and beautiful architecture.

-Spain and France (again) and Italy
+Spain, France (again) and Italy

 After Morocco we headed back up to the UK, stopping again in Spain and France, before renting a place in Tuscany for a month.
 Tuscany’s my favourite region of Italy; the good pizza and ice cream, and the dreamlike Italian countryside meant we spent quite a few family holidays there.
 From there we visited Venice, Siena and many places which don’t have labels in the photo albums.